tomjoht/learnapidoc/_docs/rest_api_specifications/step-by-step-openapi-tutorial/pubapis_openapi_step2_info_object.md

 ## Description properties and Markdown

 Note that in any `description` property, you can use [CommonMark Markdown](http://spec.commonmark.org/0.27/), which is much more precise, unambiguous, and robust than the original Markdown.

+{% include image_ad_right.html %}

 For example, CommonMark markdown offers some [backslash escapes](http://spec.commonmark.org/0.27/#backslash-escapes), and it specifies exactly how many spaces you need in lists and other punctuation.
 You can also break to new lines with `\n` and escape problematic characters like quotation marks or colons with a backslash.

 {% include random_ad.html %}

 As you write content in `description` properties, note that colons are problematic in YAML because they signify new levels.
 Either enclose the `description` value in quotation marks or escape colons with a backslash.
 (If you enclose the values in quotation marks, syntax highlighters in text editors can display better color coding between the properties and values.)

 {% include random_ad2.html %}